 I bet there isn’t a day that goes by where I don’t come across someone who is dealing with this same dilemma.
 As I begin questioning some of these people, I almost always identify multiple common factors that could realistically be hindering their weight loss efforts.

 Frankly, there are innumerable possibilities to consider here.
-So, I’m going to give you the top 10 most common reasons I’ve determined have a negative impact on weight loss plans…
+So, I’m going to give you the top 10 most common reasons I’ve determined to have a negative impact on weight loss plans…

 1. Stress From Major Life Changes: